ImKeishin/Text-Calendar/README.md

 A simple text based console calendar

-It supports the following features: Adding, Viewing, Editing, Searching and Deleting of events run the main.py script and enjoy !
+It supports the following features: Adding, Viewing, Editing, Searching and Deleting of events

+Run the main.py script and enjoy !